Introduction

 6. Tell a story

-7. Be able to verbally explain your study to people who come to look at your poster and know
+7. Be able to verbally explain your study to people who come to look at your

 nothing about your study.